akornatskyy/wheezy.http/doc/userguide.rst

         }
     });

-Browser window location is changed with HTTP response header ``Location``.
+If AJAX response status code is 207, browser navigates to URL specified in HTTP response header ``Location``.

 Error Responses
 ~~~~~~~~~~~~~~~